 The first half of the hike is mainly north/northeast facing and was almost entirely shaded.
 The trail is fairly moderate all the way to Split Rock, though there are a couple slightly "dicey" sections where the kids made my blood pressure go up a bit.

-Within a few miles, you'll see the famous Balanced Rock (pictured above), an amazing display that has you staring in amazement.
+Within a few miles, you'll see the famous Balanced Rock (pictured above), a display that has you staring in amazement.
 How the heck that large rock balances on the smaller one is beyond me.
 And the photo (as well as this closer view from the north on Pinterest) does not do it justice.

 The section of the Mishe Mokwa Trail between Split Rock and the Backbone Trail intersection is about 1 1/2 miles or so.
-We were doing fine in here for 5 or 10 minutes or so until my 7 year old said he's tired, has a stomach ache and wants to go back.
-Not good.

 We had been heading north/northwest on the Mishe Mokwa trail and now we were heading east on the Backbone Trail.
 A couple times I was slightly confused by offshoot trails, but we found the way by staying on the main trails.